Faith. Service. Law.

 The answer came through slow doctrinal development.

-In 1863, Pope Pius IX issued Quanto Conficiamur Moerore, acknowledging explicitly that those in “invincible ignorance” of the true faith might, through God’s grace, achieve salvation.
-This was not a new doctrine—it was already implicit in patristic teaching—but it was a crucial clarification.
+In 1863, Pope Pius IX issued the encyclical Quanto Conficiamur Moerore, which taught that those “struggling with invincible ignorance about our most holy religion,” provided they sincerely observe the natural law and live honest lives, “are able to attain eternal life by the efficacious virtue of divine light and grace.”
+This was not a new doctrine—it was already implicit in earlier teaching—but it was a crucial clarification.
 The Pope was teaching that the ancient formula required interpretation in light of God’s justice and mercy.

 Pope Pius XII’s 1943 encyclical Mystici Corporis further refined the teaching.
 The Pope distinguished between the visible body of the Church (the sacramental, hierarchical structure) and those who, through genuine faith and grace, are joined to the Church’s spiritual reality even if not to its visible organization.
 This opened theological space for a more hopeful view without abandoning the Church’s fundamental claims.